Floquet-Thermalization via Instantons near Dynamical Freezing: Analytical results

 \section{Analytical results}

 In this section, we present analytical results related to the solutions of the flow equations Eq.~\eqref{eq:Flow}, especially in the putative dynamically frozen regime and beyond.
 Our discussion is divided into two parts.
-First, at early times, which includes the ramp-up regime and the approach to the prethermal fixed-point, the flow equation can be analyzed in a perturbative manner that is similar in spirit to the Magnus expansion, but with important key differences that appear in the beyond leading-order terms.
-Second, in the late time regime (which is the main regime of interest), the flow equation describes the departure from the prethermal fixed point and is analyzed non-perturbatively.
-This is where we obtain an approximate analytical handle on the instanton events that control the flow towards the thermal fixed-point.
+First, at early times, which includes the ramp-up regime and the approach to the prethermal fixed-point, the flow equation can be analyzed in a perturbative manner that is similar in spirit to the Floquet-Magnus expansion, but with important key differences that appear in the beyond leading-order terms.
+Second, in the late-time regime (which is the main regime of interest), the flow equation describes the departure from the prethermal fixed point and is analyzed non-perturbatively.
+This is where we obtain an approximate analytical handle on the instanton events that control the flow towards subsequent thermalization.